allanglen/c172-flight-sim-panel/README.md

 ## Project Status

-As of November 2017, the panel is in a flyable state with a fully operating instrument panel, switch panel, throttle/mixture controls, flaps control, and yoke.
+As of November 2017, the panel is in a flyable state with a fully operating instrument panel, switch panel, throttle/mixture controls, flap control, and yoke.
 Next up: the avionics stack!

 ![latest](images/status.jpg)